Dick Figures: The Movie: Plot

 In a world populated by stick figures, two stick figures named Red and Blue grow up together.
 As adults, they live together as roommates, with their girlfriends, Stacy and Pink.
 When Pink's birthday approaches, Red suggests that they go see the Raccoon at his pawnshop to get a gift for Pink.

 The Raccoon tells them a story of when he lived in ancient Japan.
 His village fell under attack by Lord Takagami and his demon army.
 Raccoon, armed with the Sword of Destiny, single-handedly fought the army, but fell into a rage when he saw his wife swallowed by Ocho Muerte, a large octopus.
 If Blue finds the Sword and returns it to him, he will give Blue the perfect gift for Pink.

 Red and Blue arrive in Japan and meet with the Raccoon's son, Son-san.
 They discover the hilt of the Sword and a large map with the locations of the other pieces, the blade and a jewel.
 Their retrieval of the hilt awakens Takagami and his ninjas, who give chase.
 The duo escapes out to sea on a rowboat, and they eventually end up in the middle of nowhere during an approaching storm.
 Lightning strikes their boat and a large wave sweeps them away.
 Shipwrecked on a tropical uninhabited island, they are rescued by alcoholic British pilot Captain Crookygrin.
-They fly to Paris, and are told to find the blade of the Sword at the Eiffel Tower, then return home to find the jewel.
+They fly to Paris, and after a police chase, they find the blade of the Sword at the Eiffel Tower, then return home to find the jewel.

 Red abandons Blue to go partying.
 Blue decides to finish the quest alone, only to be captured by Takagami and taken to a nearby volcano where the jewel rests.
 Takagami reunites the jewel with the Sword and has Blue thrown into the lava.
 Red and Raccoon arrive just in time and a battle ensues with Red and Blue fighting the ninjas while the Raccoon fights Takagami with the Sword.
 Cutting off his mask, Raccoon discovers that Father-san is Takagami's real identity.
 Raccoon beheads him, and his remains fall into the lava, but his head transforms into Ocho Muerte, who heads off to attack their town.
 Ocho Muerte devours the Raccoon and nearly eats Pink, but not before Blue rescues her with the Sword.
 The Sword falls into Ocho Muerte's mouth and kills him in an explosion of light.
 They find Raccoon alive, as well as his wife Mama-san.
 In return for Blue's bravery, Mama-san gives Blue and Pink the lotus flower that Papa-san once gave to her, blessing their love for each other.
 Red and Blue celebrate their successful quest.